whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - How Can Whole Nations Embrace Generosity and Integrity.md

 For a while I wondered how healthy nations could keep prisoners of war if they don't have prisons.
 I also had heard of healthy nations killing their captives -- how does that square with being a culture based on generosity and integrity?

-There are three ways to deal with captives that allow a nation to maintain a baseline of mutual respect internally: release the captive, kill them, or integrate them and treat them respectfully.
+There are three ways to deal with war captives that allow a nation to maintain a baseline of mutual respect internally: release the captive, kill them, or integrate them and treat them respectfully.
+Some healthy nations have even tortured and released or killed their captives as a way to scare away powerful enemy nations.
+But once captives are accepted as residents, they are treated respectfully.**

-People of healthy nations openly acknowledged that they treated their captives with respect, as that baseline of mutual respect really does apply to anyone within the nation.
+People of healthy nations openly acknowledged that in traditional times they treated their captives with respect, as that baseline of mutual respect really does apply to anyone within the nation.
 Ohiyesa wrote, "It was a point of honor in the old days to treat a captive with kindness."[xxx-indian heroes and great chieftains|sitting bull]

 Pretty Shield, a woman of the Crow nation, described how even captive people were treated with the same decency as everyone else.
 When asked about captured women, she said, "because they were treated well they never tried to get away.
 They had the same rights as Crow women, and worked no harder."
 A Lakota woman named Good-trader was captured by the Crows and ended up having a loving family and later refused to return to the Lakota when she had the chance.[xxx-red mother|p173]

-In this way, healthy nations do not capture people and treat them abusively, which would create exploitative relationships within the nation.
+Healthy nations do not incorporate captives as a permanent underclass of servants, which would create exploitative relationships within the nation.
 Even in the difficult situations created by war, healthy nations ensure they keep that internal baseline of mutual respect.

 All these stories showed me that the beauty of the Ashaninka isn't unique.
-Every nation is unique in its own ways, but there must be common patterns that allow people to live in nations that maintain a baseline of mutual respect.
-Different nations might do this in different ways, but all healthy nations, one way or another, do or did somehow maintain a respectful way of life.
+Every nation is unique in its own ways, but there must be common patterns that allow people to live in nations that maintain a baseline of mutual respect internally.
+Different nations might do this in different ways, but all healthy nations, one way or another, do or did somehow maintain a way of life where mutual respect is the norm within the nation.
 People embrace integrity and generosity towards their neighbors, and have systems of conflict resolution that work while avoiding unaccountable police and punitive prisons.
-Because generosity was or is so common, they don't have rich and poor, and the leadership serves everyone instead of a few rich people.
+Because generosity was or is so common, they don't have rich and poor, and leaders serve everyone.

 Still... how do all these nations maintain such a beautiful way of life?
 If a group of people wanted to live in such a beautiful way, what lessons could they learn from the Ashaninka and all these other healthy nations to make that possible?